- Who We Are

 Future homeowners are required to complete 350 hours of sweat equity -- time they volunteer on the construction site or ReStore in lieu of a large downpayment at closing.
 There is a chance that when you come volunteer on the construction site you will work with a homeowner.
 Please feel free to speak with them and learn more about their Habitat experience!

 Our construction site location changes frequently as we routinely have two or three work sites simultaneously underway.
-To view a map of our locations, visit our online calendar and click on any date.
+The Volunteer Coordinator will send you location details after you register.